diva/d2/Configs/README.txt

     memory (>1G).

  To access other worlds in the Hypergrid you need:
-  - an externally visible IP address or domain name.
+  - an externally visible IP address or domain name (preferred).
     If you don't know how to set up an externally visible IP address, this might help you: http://portforward.com/